Rain barrel workshops to be held in Waynesburg

 Greene County Conservation District and Waynesburg Borough will hold the first of several rain barrel workshops April 29.

-The workshop will be held at the borough maintenance yard, located on East First Street, around the corner from College Field.
+The workshop will be held at the Waynesburg Borough maintenance yard, located on East First Street, around the corner from College Field.
 Social distancing guidelines will be observed for the safety of staff and workshop participants.
 Masks will be required while indoors.

 Participants in the workshop will construct their own rain barrel from materials provided by the Conservation District.